Google Workspace Integration

 Device Management

-These permissions are used to access and manage metadata for devices and organizational structure relevant to devices:
+The following permissions are used to access and manage metadata for devices and organizational structure relevant to devices:

 Permission